Thesis and Development-Based Projects

 Acquire the project advisor's approval and then submit Thesis*/Technical Report and Signature Page to the INI AAO for approval by the department and, if appropriate, college

-*Thesis submissions require these items in addition to the Thesis and Signature Page to be submitted prior to the last day of classes:
+*Thesis submissions require the following items in addition to the Thesis and Signature Page to be submitted prior to the last day of classes:

 In an effort to help INI students abide by the CIT guidelines, the INI has developed a LaTeX template for your use.
 If you are not familiar with LaTeX language, we suggest finding a tutorial before starting to use this template.
 A suitable tutorial is available here.

 Save the .zip file to a local drive and then extract its contents.
 Last updated: December 18, 2023.

 While we strongly encourage you to use this template, it is not a requirement.
 If you decide to not use the template, please ensure you are abiding by all the guidelines set forth by the College of Engineering and the INI.

 Forms and Documents

 Please use the appropriate form for your program:

 Please use the appropriate signature page for your program and type of project.